diegopacheco/claude-code-poc/README.md

 * > can you keep coding?
 (I was in the middle of task 5 and I used all my tokens) ⎿  Claude usage limit reached.
 Your limit will reset at 4am (America/Los_Angeles).
 * Tokens run out pretty fast - I still would need 3 more tasks(missing list feedback and manage team pages/backeend) to finish the app.
+* My tokens expire about in 1h coding.

 ### Tokens Usage